tomitrescak/meteor-uploads/README.md

 **WARNING** If you plan to deploy your solution to free \*.meteor.com servers, this solution is not for you, since you have no write access outside of standard Meteor directories.
 Please use CollectionFS instead.

+**WARNING** if you are submitting an issue on this website, please always use JavaScript.
+I do not use Coffee, nor anything else and it's just not polite.

 These packages allow you to easily setup a file upload service to your Meteor server.
 This solution has following perks:

 1. Uses the famous [jQuery file upload](https://blueimp.github.io/jQuery-File-Upload/) system from blueimp.